yifanlintw/MSA/README.md

 <div>y_pred = clf.predict(X_test) </div></br>

 # Question: How often is the classifier correct?
-<br><div>Finally, we can predict the response for test dataset.
-Based on the model, we can make around 0.9555555555555556 accuracy. </div></br>
+<div> We can predict the response for test dataset.
+Based on the model, we can make around 0.9555555555555556 accuracy. </div>
 <div>print("Accuracy:",metrics.accuracy_score(y_test, y_pred)) </div>

 Accuracy: 0.9555555555555556
 The accuracy of the decision tree results is 0.9555555555555556.

-What your README should include:
-1. Detailed description of the idea and project
-2. Environment setup & dependencies
-3. Step-by-step instruction on how to train and/or test your model (IMPORTANT) Further instructions and help will be provided during the Git & GitHub workshop.
-Alternatively please check out this article: